Capdata/Devops101/README.md

   <li>my/myconnect.py: where the MySQL connection happens, host of alldbmyconnection class, requires MySQLdb PIP package</li>
 </ol>

-- Create a new branch called CONN_INIT_1, and in the context of this new branch, modify the my.cs.xml file to reflect the correct connection string parameters (given by the trainer)
+- Create a new branch called CONN_INIT_1, duplicate student0 into student[1-6], and in the context of this new branch, modify the my.cs.xml file to reflect the correct connection string parameters (given by the trainer)
 <pre>
-$ cd ~/FORMATION/DEVOPS101/GIT
+$ cd ~/FORMATION/DEVOPS101/GIT/Devops101

 $ git branch -a
 * main